-- 1. Wheelchair access - 2.
-Access to Assistive technology as required - 3.
-Reasonable adjustments and assistance to ensure increased access to the curriculum - 4.
-Assistance with examinations as identified and required
+- Wheelchair access - Access to Assistive technology as required - Reasonable adjustments and assistance to ensure increased access to the curriculum - Assistance with examinations as identified and required

-7. Allocation of resources for pupils with SEN
+Allocation of resources for pupils with SEND

 All pupils with SEND will have access to Element 1 and 2 of a school's budget which equates to £6,000.
 Some pupils with SEND may access additional funding.
-This additional funding might be from a budget which is devolved to and moderated by the Family of Schools.
+This additional funding might be from a budget which is devolved and moderated by the Family of Schools (Additional Family Needs AFN).
 (The Family of Schools comprises of a secondary school and its feeder primary schools).

-For those with the most complex needs, additional funding is retained by the local authority.
-This is accessed through the Family of Schools.
-The Family SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.
+For those with the most complex needs, additional funding is retained by the local authority (High Level Needs HFN).
+The SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.